seanshahkarami/demos/README.md

 based on the Regular Expression Derivatives Revisited paper.

 ### spindemo.py
-This was created as a short, live demo of an MCMC (Markov Chain Monte Carlo) method applied to a 2D Ising model.
-It shows how adjusting the temperature of the given material affects it's magnetization and displays a clear phase transition.
+This was created as a short, live demo of an MCMC (Markov Chain-Monte Carlo) method applied to a 2D Ising model.
+You can adjust the temperature of the given material to see how it affects the magnetization of the material.
+You can also see a clear phase transition if you lower the temperature below a certain level.
 It's written using Numpy / Scipy / Matplotlib.